 Three Finalists Selected for Kentucky Leopold Conservation Award

-Three finalists have been selected for the prestigious 2020 Kentucky Leopold Conservation Award®.
+Three finalists have been selected for the 2022 Kentucky Leopold Conservation Award®.

-Given in honor of renowned conservationist Aldo Leopold, the award recognizes private landowners who inspire others with their dedication to land, water and wildlife resources in their care.
+Given in honor of renowned conservationist Aldo Leopold, the prestigious award recognizes farmers, ranchers, and forestland owners who inspire others with their dedication to land, water, and wildlife habitat management on private, working lands.